FIDEScommunity/CompanyPassport/docs/functional/stories-holder.md

 ### B Presenting Attestations

+#### B.1 Present Attestation

+> TODO: update to 'react to request for data'.
-1. As a user I want to present one or more Attestation(s) in the Organizational Wallet on behalf of the Legal Entity to a Relying Party, so that the Legal Entity and any of it's representatives can prove certain Attributes about the Legal Entity or it's representatives.
+As a user I want to present one or more Attestation(s) in the Organizational Wallet on behalf of the Legal Entity to a Relying Party, so that the Legal Entity and any of it's representatives can prove certain Attributes about the Legal Entity or it's representatives.

 #### B.A Authorization